 Blue-water Fishing in Cape Verde

 Yellowfin tuna can reach up to 300 lbs and are best found from September to December.
-Blue marlin is most plentiful during mid-March through to June, although in September/October you tend to find fewer but bigger marlin.
+The blue marlin is most plentiful during mid-March through to June, although in September/October you tend to find fewer but bigger marlin.